SoyeonL/spotify-music-recommendation/README.md

 - Spotify Web API: The app retrieves music data from the Spotify Web API, requiring user authentication.

 - Material-UI (MUI): MUI is used for designing the user interface, providing a sleek and responsive design.

+---

+Enjoy discovering and listening to your favorite music with the Spotify Music Recommendation App! 🎶